 Make sure to always check bath water temperature with your elbow or wrist before putting your baby in to the bath tub.

 Water alone is often fine to clean your infant and make sure to use a product without synthetic fragrances or harsh ingredients.
 A "no-more-tears" shampoo has a numbing agent so your baby doesn't feel the soap stinging her eyes.
 It is better to choose something truly mild, so you don't need such nasty chemicals.

 Ask your pediatrician which medications he recommends for your baby's medicine cabinet.
 Always keep medicines and cleaning products locked away from children!

 More on baby bathing and health products.

-You'll be changing your baby up to 12 times a day so it is best to have plenty on hand.
+You'll be changing your baby multiple times a day so it is best to have plenty on hand.
 You can save by purchasing several packages at a time.